SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Results

+Although the SUPER scheme can work seamlessly with any two-level system with coherent transitions and lifetimes significantly longer than the applied pulses' durations, it must be noted that most color centers have more complicated electronic structures.
+Setting the pulse parameters, therefore requires careful alignment of the spectral positions of the pulses such that they do not couple to other transitions.
+Furthermore, the resonance widths of the SUPER excitation are determined by the bandwidths of the two-color pulses, and do not facilitate individual control of multiple emitters in a single diffraction-limited spot if the central frequencies are contained within the resonance.

+The resonance condition of the SUPER scheme is determined by the pulse with the smaller detuning.
+When the parameters for the less detuned pulse are varied, the conditions set upon the more detuned pulse also change \cite{BrachtPRB2023}.
 Experimentally, we find the right configuration of pulses by fixing one pulse at a set frequency, bandwidth, and amplitude; and then performing a scan over detuning and amplitude of the second pulse.
-Our fixed pulse has pulse area/amplitude that would result in a 7$\pi$ rotation if applied resonantly with 116.6\,(2)~GHz detuning from the central frequency of the emission.
-After sweeping the second pulse's amplitude and detuning, we observe fluorescence occurring in the region of 308\,(11) GHz detuning at our maximum achievable power (Fig.~\ref{fig:SUPER}a).
+Our fixed pulse has a pulse area that would result in a 7$\pi$ rotation if applied resonantly, and a 116.6\,(2)~GHz detuning from the central frequency of the emission.
+After sweeping the second pulse's amplitude and detuning, we observe fluorescence occurring in the region of 308\,(11) GHz detuning at our maximum achievable power (Fig.~\ref{fig:SUPER}\hyperlink{fig:SUPERL}{a}).
 We estimate the maximum inversion by comparing the counts with a resonant $\pi$-pulse and estimate 55\,(1)\%.
 For verification, we apply the same measurement with either one of the pulses in isolation.
-In both cases, a negligible emission is observed (see supplementary materials).
+In both cases, a negligible emission is observed (see Supplementary~Fig.~\ref{fig:SuperTest}).
 We can therefore confirm that the emission indeed comes from the collective action of both pulses.

-We compare the measured fluorescence with a simulation of the coherent excitation using a theoretical model (see supplementary materials) conducted in the experimental scan range and respective pulse parameters.
-The simulation results are shown in Fig.~\ref{fig:SUPER}b.
-They show excellent qualitative agreement, in terms of the position of the resonance at the maximal power (experiment: 308\,(11)~GHz, simulation: 298~GHz) and inversion (experiment: 55\,(1)\%, simulation: 54\%).
+We compare the measured fluorescence with a simulation of the coherent excitation using a theoretical model conducted in the experimental scan range and respective pulse parameters.
+The simulation results are shown in Fig.~\ref{fig:SUPER}\hyperlink{fig:SUPERL}{b}.
+They show excellent quantitative agreement, in terms of the position of the resonance at the maximal power (experiment: 308\,(11)~GHz, simulation: 298~GHz) and inversion (experiment: 55\,(1)\%, simulation: 54\%).

-We also conduct an autocorrelation measurement of the emission to estimate the photon purity (Fig.~\ref{fig:SUPER}c).
+We also conduct an autocorrelation measurement of the emission to estimate the photon purity (Fig.~\ref{fig:SUPER}\hyperlink{fig:SUPERL}{c}).
 We obtain $g^{(2)}(0)$=0.1\,(4) providing convincing evidence for single-photon emission.